 The Office of Audit Services and Management Support (City Audit) performs independent, objective assurance and advisory activities designed to add value and improve the City’s operations.
-The division brings a systematic, disciplined approach to evaluate and improve the effectiveness of The City’s risk management, control and governance processes.
+City Audit brings a systematic, disciplined approach to evaluate and improve the effectiveness of the City’s risk management, control and governance processes.

 The fundamental objective of City Audit is to assist City managers to discharge their responsibilities effectively.
 This objective is met by providing City management with analyses, appraisals and recommendations concerning the activities reviewed.

 City Audit is responsible for the following activities: